Getting started with UniCom/Lync/Skype for Business

 Eligibility and account types

-All Indiana University students, faculty, and staff are eligible to use some features of UniCom.
+All Indiana University students, faculty, and staff are eligible to use some features of the UniCom service, which provides unified communications via the Microsoft Lync/Skype for Business clients.
 Students, as well as faculty and staff members with no IU phone number, may use UniCom Basic, which operates independently of a phone number.
 Faculty and staff members with a traditional phone line may use UniCom Basic alongside their phone service.
 Telephone service for all faculty and staff will eventually be converted to UniCom Enterprise Voice, which replaces traditional phones, but individual faculty and staff members may choose to sign up for Enterprise Voice in advance of department conversion.

 Emergency 911 notification

-If you have accepted the Emergency 911 Acknowledgement Statement, you can download the client for Windows or Mac OS X from IUware, or install a client on your mobile device.
+If you have accepted the Emergency 911 Acknowledgment Statement, you can download the client for Windows or Mac OS X from IUware, or install a client on your mobile device.

-- Lync: Lync is the client most people will use with UniCom in Windows.
-For more, see About Microsoft Lync, or download it from IUware.
+- Skype for Business/Lync: Lync (recently rebranded as Skype for Business) is the client most people will use with UniCom in Windows.
+For more, see About Microsoft Lync and About Skype for Business.
+You can download Lync from IUware.

 To use the voice communication capabilities of UniCom, you'll need a headset, or a phone optimized for Lync; "Lync-qualified" devices may not be fully supported.
 If you want others to see you in videoconferencing, you'll also need a webcam.
-For more, see About equipment for use with UniCom.
+For more, see About office telephone equipment at IU.

 Learning the basics